Skip to content

 PPE Guidelines

-Please follow your employer and local health unit PPE (Personal Protective Equipment) Guidelines while participating in education events during the pandemic.
+Please follow your employer and local health unit PPE (Personal Protective Equipment) Guidelines while participating in education events.

 NEO Stroke Network cares about Accessibility